evoldoers/historian/README.md

 #### Logging

 By default, the `historian` program runs in classic Unix mode, i.e. printing nothing except the output.
-This can be a bit boring for long jobs, so run with `-v` for verbose colorized logging output, or `-vv` for more verbose, or `-vvv` (or equivalently `-v3`) for even more logging, and so on.
-Probably `-v2` is about the right balance between showing some feedback on progress and not drowning you in psychedelic rainbow log messages.
+This can be a bit boring for long jobs, so run with `-v` for verbose logging output, or `-vv` for more verbose, or `-vvv` (or equivalently `-v3`) for even more logging, and so on.
+Probably `-v2` is about the right balance.

 	historian -v2 data/gp120.fa